Chapter 1 - Transformers & Mechanistic Interpretability

 Building, Training, Sampling

-The first two days of this chapter involve:
+The first day of this chapter involves:

 Learning about how transformers work (e.g. core concepts like the attention mechanism and residual stream)